bbadzioch/course-in-a-box/modules/schedule/_posts/2001-01-01-final_exam.markdown

 <li> Your exam PIN.
 You received the PIN in an email from prof. John Ringland (ringland@buffalo.edu)
   which was sent on September 10.
 If you cannot find the email with the PIN please let me (B. Badzioch) know as soon as possible. </li>
-<li> Your UB student ID or a government issues photo ID.
+<li> Your UB student ID or a government issued photo ID.
 You will be asked to show it at the beginning of
 the exam.</li>
 <li> Pen and paper.</li>
 </ol>